Research

 Abstract

-Do debt management decisions have macroeconomic effects comparable to monetary policy?
-Using high-frequency movements in interest rate futures around U.S. Treasury issuance announcements, we identify a Treasury policy shock —an unanticipated change in public debt supply across maturities.
-A shock that raises the five-year Treasury yield by 10 basis points transmits strongly to corporate borrowing rates, tightens credit conditions, and lowers industrial production by about 1.5 percent after one year.
+Debt management decisions have macroeconomic effects comparable to monetary policy.
+Using high-frequency movements in interest rate futures around U.S. Treasury issuance announcements, we identify a Treasury policy shock—an unanticipated change in public debt supply across maturities.
+A shock that raises the five-year Treasury yield transmits strongly to corporate borrowing rates, tightens credit conditions, and lowers industrial production significantly.
 These effects closely mirror those of a conventional monetary policy tightening.
-In contrast to the increase in long-term Treasury yields, the shock has minimal effects on short-term interest rates.
+The only distinction lies in the yield curve response: while long-term treasury yields increase significantly, the shock has minimal effects on short-term interest rates.
 We show that this pattern reflects the Federal Reserve’s sterilization of short-term Treasury issuance, while issuance at longer maturities is only partially offset.

 Work in Progress